fat115/serverguide/README.md

 - Add use of files for tab content
 - Add option to add to inventory to add to inventory of new player
-- Tab content files stored in world folder, so rules can be world specific Look for file and create it if need when server start
+- Tab content files stored in world folder, so rules can be world specific
+\n (Look for file and create it if need when server start )